t4d-gmbh/ci-cd-workflows/README.md

 This is a <img src="./source/_static/T4D_logo_bw.svg" alt="T4D" width="25" height="25"> course about Continuous Integration and Delivery for non-Software Developer.

+---

+_If you find this course useful, please share it with others!
+Show your support by giving it a 🌟 using the ⭐-button at the top right of the page._

+_By starring the repository, you increase its visibility, making it easier for others to 🔍 discover and 👩‍🎓 learn how automation can enhance their productivity!_

+---

 ## Contributing 🤝🎉